emberjs/guides/source/concepts/naming-conventions.md

-* If your dynamic segment ends in `_id`, the default `model` hook will convert the first part into a model class on the application's namespace (`post` becomes `App.Post`).
+* If your dynamic segment ends in `_id`, the default `model` hook will convert the first part into a model class on the application's namespace (`post` looks for `app/models/post.js`).
 It will then call `find` on that class with the value of the dynamic segment.
 * The default behaviour of the `serialize` hook is to replace the route's dynamic segment with the value of the model object's `id` property.

 ## Route, Controller and Template Defaults

-If you don't specify a route handler for the `post` route (`App.PostRoute`), Ember.js  will still render the `post` template with the app's instance of `App.PostController`.
+If you don't specify a route handler for the `post` route (`app/routes/post.js`), Ember.js  will still render the `app/templates/post.hbs` template with the app's instance of `app/controllers/post.js`.

-If you don't specify the controller (`App.PostController`), Ember will automatically make one for you based on the return value of the route's `model` hook.
+If you don't specify the controller (`app/controllers/post.js`), Ember will automatically make one for you based on the return value of the route's `model` hook.
 If the model is an Array, you get an `ArrayController`.
 Otherwise, you get an `ObjectController`.